bombifighter/test-assignment/userstories/userstory5.md

 User Story - Share
 =========================

-**Story:** As a customer, I want to be able to share the Youtube videos on social media.
+**Story:** As a customer, I want to be able to share the Youtube videos on social media, so that i can share videos with my friends

 **Background/Business value**: We want to be able to provide customers a better experience on Youtube by letting them easily share content on social media and in e-mail.
 This way new customers can discover Youtube and more people will be using our services.